The

 Gurujot and his team worked towards getting these laws and regulations

-female workforce, was ultimately working with sixty-five percent
+workforce, was ultimately working with sixty-five percent women

 I was reminded of how Gurujot felt that his goal had been achieved

-were other underdeveloped countries of the world that needed
+other underdeveloped countries of the world that needed him to repeat

 According to him, there are three parameters that are important

-for off-shoring to take place: a) two-way optic fiber technology,
+for off-shoring to take place: a) two-way optic fibre technology,

 b) ten million strong, low-cost English speaking human resources,